stevencpp/dox/import_private.md

 using module A {
-    struct A1; // this can also be used by the interface as an incomplete pointer }
+    struct A1; // this can also be used by the interface as an incomplete pointer struct A4; // ok while parsing, error during codegen - A does not export A4 }

 module :private { // optional - could've used something like the AB module from the previous example instead